 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer
+Large accelerated filer 🗷

-Accelerated filer \Box
+Accelerated filer $\square$

-Nonaccelerated filer (Do not check if a Smaller reporting company \Box
+Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company $\Box$